Quick start

 Project setup

-When you create a project, Superconductor automatically runs Assisted Environment Setup.
+When you create a project, Superconductor automatically runs Automatic Environment Setup.
 It inspects your repo(s), configures the packages, commands, and services it needs, and gets live previews working when it can.
 If it needs secrets like API keys or database URLs, it will ask for them; otherwise, it auto-applies the setup for you in the background.

 You can also configure things manually at any time if you prefer.